-It’s extremely rare to find someone who has perfectly aligned teeth as often some teeth at least are the slightly twisted or rotated out of place.
+It’s extremely rare to find someone who has perfectly aligned teeth as often some teeth at least is slightly twisted or rotated out of place.
 When this is the case, porcelain veneers can be a great solution but if teeth are more significantly misaligned then orthodontics could be a better and more conservative choice.

-Sometimes our dentist may recommend using a combination of both treatments to provide you with a cosmetically perfect smile.
+Sometimes our top-rated dentist may recommend using a combination of both treatments to provide you with a cosmetically perfect smile.

 How to Discover If Porcelain Veneers Are Right for You

-Your chosen dentist can examine your teeth to make sure they are strong enough for porcelain veneers and can talk to you about your aims and desires for this treatment.
+Your chosen veneers dentist can examine your teeth to make sure they are strong enough and can talk to you about your aims and desires for this treatment.
 Next, they can begin designing your treatment plan.
 These days it’s becoming far more common for dentists to use digital smile design, so if you are lucky you may get to see digital photos showing how your teeth could look once your porcelain veneers are fitted.
 It’s an exercise that is exciting and extremely useful and can show you precisely how veneers could help you.

 Different Kinds of Veneers on Teeth

 Depending on your dental needs and financial resources, different kinds of veneers are available, including:

 - Porcelain veneers.
 The most expensive, but most natural-looking material makes the best veneers for crooked front teeth.
 They’re custom-made for size and shade, and they’re quite durable.
 Of course, your dental veneer costs increase for this level of quality.